foxguardsolutions/Foundation/README.md

 ## 📄 How to Use Them

-For now, the best documentation of the libraries are the published NuGet packages themselves.
-For each package, the package descriptions themselves are meant to be helpful, and the public APIs they expose are meant to be idiomatic for each respective problem-space.
+The APIs that our packages provide are meant to be idiomatic for their respective problem-spaces, and have [structural documentation](https://foxguardsolutions.github.io/Foundation/api/) meant to serve as guidance for such.
+If this isn't enough to get you going, file an issue for your question and we will try to help you if we can.

 ## 💡 Contributing

-If you have something to fix or add - be it code, documentation, or just a question - please feel free to file constructive issues or pull requests, as appropriate.
+If you have something to fix or add - be it code, documentation, a suggestion, or just a question - please feel free to file constructive issues or pull requests, as appropriate.